lwneal/langchain-document-demo/README.md

 ```

-For more information and advanced techniques see the documentation at [https://python.langchain.com/docs/modules/data_connection/vectorstores/integrations/faiss]
+For more information and advanced techniques see the [LangChain documentation](https://python.langchain.com/docs/modules/data_connection/vectorstores/integrations/faiss)